-The culture encourages creative contributions from staff and people using the service.
-Staff are empowered to innovate and provide person-led care and support, fostering a culture of positive risk-taking.
+The culture encourages creative contributions from staff, stakeholders and people using the service.
+Staff are empowered to innovate and work in partnership to provide person-led care and support, fostering a culture of positive risk-taking.
 Learning from this is shared, including when things go wrong.
 In the spirit of genuine partnership, all relevant plans, policies and procedures reflect a supportive and inclusive approach.
-Leaders and staff recognise the importance of an individual's human rights and choices, and embrace the vision, values and aims to support these being met.
+Leaders and staff recognise the importance of an individual's human rights and choices, and embrace the vision, values and aims of the service to support these being met